jaysylvester/citizen/README.md

     http://www.cleverna.me/article/id/237/page/2

-Valid parameter names must start with a letter or underscore and may contain numbers.
+Valid parameter names must start with a letter or underscore and may contain numbers and dashes (-).

 citizen also lets you optionally insert relevant content into your URLs, like so:

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2

 This SEO content must always follow the pattern name and precede any name/value pairs.
-You can access it via a URL parameter called `descriptor`, which means you can use it as a unique identifier (more on URL parameters below).
+You can access it via the `url` scope, which means you can use it as a unique identifier (more on URL parameters below).